cssu/first-year-guide/docs/index.md

 ![online learning gif](https://media.giphy.com/media/VG294aYN1FbRyhtrz3/giphy.gif)

 Due to the pandemic this is a new reality.
 You may decide (or be forced to) take courses online, (maybe for an entire semester or the year).
 This is a significant change and needs its own conversation.
 Online learning may be new for a most of you (you most likely had a bit of experience with it earlier this year).
 Here are a few tips and tricks to help manage online learning.
+The Faculty of Arts and Science also provides a video explaining the types of online course delivery [here](https://www.youtube.com/watch?v=-BYmCT2ZyRY)

 1. Find a workspace that works for you
    Make sure that you have a space where you can work productively, if needed away from distractions, loud noises and that is comfortable.
 Having a routine and constant space that is your study space will help to focus and concentrate along with having all your school stuff in one place.